greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/postGIS.html.md

 ### <a id="topic_ydr_q5l_ybb"></a>Enabling GDAL Raster Drivers

 PostGIS uses GDAL raster drivers when processing raster data with commands such as `ST_AsJPEG()`.
-As the default, PostGIS disables all raster drivers.
+As the default, PostGIS deactivates all raster drivers.
 You enable raster drivers by setting the value of the `POSTGIS_GDAL_ENABLED_DRIVERS` environment variable in the `greenplum_path.sh` file on all Greenplum Database hosts.

 Alternatively, you can do it at the session level by setting `postgis.gdal_enabled_drivers`.
 For a Greenplum Database session, this example `SET` command enables three GDAL raster drivers.